The Main Reasons for 18-Wheeler Accidents in Texas

 Another very common reason why trucks are involved in so many accidents has to do with distracted driving.
 While it's always been a problem, with drivers often engaging in eating and drinking, grooming themselves and talking to others on CB radios, the problem has become worse in recent years, with the advent of handheld electronic gadgets, especially GPS devices and cell phones, which they sometimes use to talk, other times to text.
 Keep in mind, they are doing this stuff while guiding a trailer that may be carrying a load of as much as 35-40 tons down a public highway at 70-80 miles per hour.

 Another very significant problem that leads to many truck accidents has to do with driver fatigue, which is usually caused by many long hours on the road driving alone.
 The federal government has tried to curb the problem by establishing ever-more stringent “hours of service” (HOS) rules, which are intended to regulate the number of hours a truck driver may drive on the road without a break, but it's not uncommon for drivers to simply ignore those rules, often with a wink and a nod from their trucking company.

 Even though truck drivers are required to undergo and pass regular physicals and are also subject to random drug screens, the problem of impaired driving is still am major problem on Texas roadways.
 The problem isn't just alcohol; the use of drugs, both illegal and prescribed, is becoming a significant problem among truck drivers, as they become ever more desperate to find any way they can to stay awake and get their load to its destination.

 Contact Texas Trucking Lawyers

-If you or a loved one have been involved in an accident and have been injured or killed as a result, the experienced Truck Accident Lawyers at Blizzard and Nabers are here to help.
+If you or a loved one have been involved in an accident and have been injured or killed as a result, the experienced Truck Accident Lawyers at Blizzard Law PLLC are here to help.
 Give us a call to set up a confidential initial consultation, so we can help.